TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 As instructed, I practised being more 'manly' and squashed down any feelings of being a woman.

 > I look back now with disbelief.
-How did I not see this for the transphobic rubbish that it was?
+Why did I listen to him?
+How did I not see this for the transphobic rubbish it was?
 How could I possibly go along with it?
-I find it appalling.

 ## Someone like you